kkinnear/zprint/README.md

  * Made considerable improvements in multi-format-pass "stability".
 Thus, if you format the same file multiple times, it is considerably less likely to change the second time.
 The biggest issues were when using `:repect-nl`, though some affected every formatting approach.
-The downside, such as it is, is that the tuning for "hangs" had to change a bit -- so now more things qualify to hang as opposed to flow.
-The change isn't dramatic, but if you prefer the previous behavior it is still availalbe with:
+The only downside is that the tuning for "hangs" had to change a bit -- so now more things qualify to hang as opposed to flow.
+The change isn't dramatic, but if you prefer the previous behavior it is still available (without the new stability) by using: `:style :original-tuning`.
- `:style :original-tuning`.
- * Inline comments (i.e., end of line comments) when aligned in a group would flow left to end up one space beyond the widest code.
-Single inline comments would not, yielding odd inconsistencies.
+ * Inline comments (i.e., end of line comments) when aligned in a group flow left to end up one space beyond the widest code.
+Single inline comments did not, yielding odd inconsistencies.
 Now single line inline comments also flow left to end up one space beyond the code.
 You can turn all of the alignment support for inline comments off by using `:comment {:inline-align-style :none}` if you don't like this approach.